tydinand/generic-api/Readme.md

 In the example all modelclasses should have the function Get(int Id).

 ## Add specific function for each modelclass
-If you want every ModelClass to have a specific function you can add this function into the genericController for example.
+If you want every ModelClass to have a specific function you can add this function into the genericController.
+Example.

+Add to the contructor call  IRepository<Post> postRepository like

+`code`

+        private readonly IRepository<T> repository;
+        private readonly IRepository<Post> postRepository;

+        public GenericController(IRepository<T> repository, IRepository<Post> postRepository)
+         {
+            this.repository = repository;
+            this.postRepository = postRepository;
+        }

+`code`

+Then write your function like

 `code`